A Guide to the TFT Carousel Rounds

 Starting from Stage 2 (the first pvp stage), every 4th round will be a carousel round.
 Once again, you will be able to grab a champion with an item, except now, players will be released 2 at a time, starting from the player with the lowest health.
 Because of this, being lower health early on can be a strategic choice to grab an item you really want.

 The first carousel sets the tone for your early game and can play a solid impact on what comp you choose to play.
-Do note that for players around low Diamond or lower, you can do well by starting with just about any item component (except maybe Negatron Cloak).
+Do note that for players around low Diamond or lower, you can do well by starting with just about any item component (except maybe Sparring Gloves).

 To display this, I’ll go over each item component and some of the strong item choices you have.
 This will help you decide what item you want to start with and how you decide to play the game.

-Other than that, Recurve Bow is still a strong item that can be used in many different comps
+Overall, Recurve Bow is still a strong item that can be used in many different comps.

-- Last Whisper and Giant Slayer are great for dealing with late game tank
+- Last Whisper and Giant Slayer are great for dealing with late game tanks.

 Another popular starting item choice is B.F.
 Sword.
 Almost all of the items you can build with B.F.
 Sword are strong both early and late game.

-- Zeke’s Herald and Guardian Angel are strong on any team comp on many different units.
+- Spear of Shojin is strong on any team comp on many different units.

 Unlike BF Sword and Recurve Bow, Chain Vest is strong for different reasons.
 Bow and Sword are mainly used to increase your early game attack damage.
-Chain Vest, however, is a more defensive item that starts out a bit weaker, but can fit into many comps.
+Chain Vest, however, is a more defensive item.
+Even still, defensive items are still very effective at win streaking early.

-- Titan’s Resolve is also a great item that is good on tanks or even Crit Damage carries.
+- Titan’s Resolve is also a great item that is good on tanks and carries.

 Needlessly Large Rod